cianleypoldt/libmath/README.md

 A small C math library intended for use in simulation/graphics code.

-- Column-major layout by default.
+- Column-major memory layout by default.
 Define `ROW_MAJOR` before including the header to use row-major
 - No dynamic allocations anywhere in the library
 - All operations work on raw `f64*` buffers.
 No custom structs or composite types are provided or enforced
 - Most functions follow the pattern: `fn(target, sourceA, sourceB, ...)`.